 Converting an Existing Image to a Coloring Page

-(Note: the version of Photoshop I’m using is likely older than yours (I’m slow to upgrade), but the general principals should still be there.)
+(Note: the version of Photoshop I’m using is likely older than yours (I’m slow to upgrade), but the general principles should still be there.)

 Edit > Adjustments > Desaturate

-2- Add the “Poster Edges” filter from the filter menu.
+- Add the “Poster Edges” filter from the filter menu.
 A good way to think of this filter is that it mimics a comic-book style, with the bold edges and simplified shading.
-I use this one first because it helps define the edges of the scenes/characters before I break it down to two colors.
+I use this one first because it helps define the edges of the scenes/characters before I break it down into two colors.
 You may want to adjust the settings for optimal results.

 Filter > Artistic > Poster Edges

-3- Add the “Note Paper” filter from the filter menu.
-When removing the relief and noise from this filter, it breaks the image down into just two colors (hopefully white and grey) keeping only that which is boldest.
+- Add the “Note Paper” filter from the filter menu.
+When removing the relief and noise from this filter, it breaks the image down into just two colors (hopefully white and grey), keeping only that which is boldest.
 If the poster edges filter worked right, this should primarily be edges and dark areas.
 Again you’ll want to adjust the settings to match your preference.